Security Alert

 Republic of Benin

-Exercise increased caution in Benin due to crime, kidnapping, terrorism, and maritime crime.
+Exercise increased caution in Benin due to crime, kidnapping, and terrorism.
 Some areas have increased risk.
 Read the entire Travel Advisory.

-Exercise increased caution in Benin due to crime, kidnapping, terrorism, and maritime crime.
+Exercise increased caution in Benin due to crime, kidnapping, and terrorism.
 Some areas have increased risk.
 Read the entire Travel Advisory.

-Terrorists continue plotting attacks in Benin.
-Terrorists may attack with little or no warning, and could target shop, markets, hotels, places of worship, restaurants, bars, schools, government installations, transportation hubs, and other places where crowds gather.
+Bandits, criminal organizations, and terrorist groups are active in Benin, particularly in areas of Benin bordering Burkina Faso and Niger.
+Attacks in these areas can occur with little or no warning, and could target shops, markets, hotels, places of worship, restaurants, bars, schools, government installations, transportation hubs, and other places where crowds gather.
+Violent attacks are far more likely in the northern areas of Benin than in the southern and coastal areas.

 Read the country information page for additional information on travel to Benin.